txjy/learn-go/README.md

 2.gin_demo

-A demo of RESTful APIs quickly built by gin, and custom middleware
+A demo of RESTful APIs style quickly built by gin, and custom middleware